-- High EEG, myogenic or powerline noise levels can greatly reduce specificity. - Testing with active infants will reduce specificity, depending on the movement noise. - Testing with higher stimulus levels will increase specificity because the response will be larger but will reduce the range of threshold elevations to which the instrument is sensitive (according to the stimulus dBnHL used).
+- High EEG, myogenic or powerline noise levels can greatly reduce specificity. - Testing with active infants will reduce specificity, depending on the movement noise.

-- Reduction of the stimulus level to 30dBnHL would decrease specificity to 95.5%, but increase the range of threshold elevations to which the instrument is sensitive. - Testing with a 60Hz powerline setting rather than 50Hz will have an no significant effect on specificity since the ABR response size change is minimal between 50 and 60 Hz stimulus rates (Less than 1dB). - Testing with a click stimulus rather than our short chirp will slightly decrease specificity because click stimuli generate a slightly smaller ABR response than a chirp of identical hearing level (due to reduced synchronisation).
+- Testing with higher stimulus levels will increase specificity because the response will be larger but will reduce the range of threshold elevations to which the instrument is sensitive (according to the stimulus dBnHL used). - Using 40dB HL stimulation instead of 35dBHL will increase specificity and decrease sensitivity to only slight hearing losses while maintaining sensitivity to mild losses.
+Using lower than 35dB HL stimulation will further decrease specificity and increase sensitivity to slight hearing losses. - Testing with a 60Hz powerline setting rather than 50Hz will have an no significant effect on specificity since the ABR response size change is minimal between 50 and 60 Hz stimulus rates (Less than 1dB). - Testing with a click stimulus rather than our short chirp will slightly decrease specificity because click stimuli generate a slightly smaller ABR response than a chirp of identical hearing level (due to reduced synchronisation).
 The typical ABR amplitude reduction for clicks relative to short chirps is of the order of 3dB for near threshold stimulation.
 This translates to a decrease in specificity to 98.6% with click stimuli.